dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Ability
       1. Text on an object that explains what that object does or can do.
-      2.An activated or triggered ability on the stack.
+      2. An activated or triggered ability on the stack.
 This kind of ability is an object.
 See rule 112, "Abilities," and section 6, "Spells, Abilities, and Effects."

    Ability Word
       An italicized word with no rules meaning that ties together abilities on different cards that have similar functionality.
 See rule 207.2c.